 This program has been established to train individuals to appraise embroidery and needlework and conclude value from a monetary perspective.
 The Certified Needlework Appraisers Program is a combination of EGA-provided instruction and self-directed study that includes exercises in needlework observation, research, and a formal apprenticeship in appraisal writing.
 Each candidate must attend an EGA-sponsored class in appraising needlework.
 This four-day class will provide instruction on the different types of appraisals and markets, concluding value of different forms of needlework, and writing an appraisal report.

-In addition to the class in appraising, each certification candidate will be required to attend an EGA class in judging, review books, write a research paper, complete an apprenticeship in appraisal writing, and pass a final exam.
+In addition to the class in appraising, each certification candidate will be required to attend an EGA class in judging, review books, write a research paper, write ten appraisals, and pass a final exam.

 Enrollment: Candidates may enroll in the program after completion of the four-day course.